oasiswho/vcfbox/README.md

 ### Introduction

-This script can be used to extract SNP from a VCF using single-copy genes ID list and GFF into individual fasta files and phy files.
+This script can be applied to extract SNPs from a VCF file by using a single-copy genes ID list and a GFF file into individual fasta file and phy file.